 Section 1337 of the Act requires a percentage of the unpaid principal balance of total new business for the Federal Home Loan Mortgage Corporation (Freddie Mac) and the Federal National Mortgage Association (Fannie Mae) (collectively, the government-sponsored enterprises or GSEs) to be set aside and allocated as a dedicated source of annual funding for the HTF, unless allocations are suspended by the Director of the Federal Housing Finance Agency, the agency that regulates the GSEs.
 These funds will be deposited into an HTF account established in the Treasury of the United States by the Secretary of the Treasury to carry out the HTF program.
 The Act also provides that the HTF may be funded with amounts appropriated, transferred, or credited to the HTF under other provisions of law.

-In 2020, the Fund committed $4,498,568 to assist in the financing, acquisition, new construction and rehabilitation of four affordable housing multifamily residential rental projects.
-These four projects contain 160 total units, 46 of these units are HTF units.
+In 2021, the Fund committed $2,867,060 of HTF funds to four affordable housing multifamily residential rental projects.
+The four projects contain 167 total units, and 28 of these units were HTF assisted.

 For more information on the National Housing Trust Fund, please contact Cathy Colby